English at Poppleton Road Primary School

 We also aim for our children to apply all of these English skills to all areas of the curriculum

 Reading is an incredibly important skill which is the foundation for children’s learning throughout their time at Poppleton Road.
 We are committed to children being fluent, confident readers and support is given on an individual, paired, group and whole class basis.
-Our children begin their reading journey with us through the Letters and Sounds scheme in the Reception.
+Our children begin their reading journey with us through Twinkl Phonics scheme in the Reception.
 They receive daily phonics sessions from Reception to Year 2, and are regularly assessed and grouped so that each pupil is supported and challenged at an appropriate level for their ability.
+Children's phonics ability is carefully matched to fully decodable Rhino Reader text which consolidates sound that they have learnt previously.

 Whilst children are still learning to decode (at word-reading level), it is essential that they are taught comprehension skills too.
 At Poppleton Road, each year group receives whole-class reading lessons where a range of literature is discussed, dissected and explored.
 High-level, engaging texts are presented to the children and lively sessions promote the importance of reading for pleasure.